 How Much Gelatin Is in a Single Packet?

-Did you know that gelatin is actually protein?
+Did you know that gelatin is actually a protein?
 It comes from the collagen of animal tissues.
 It’s, in fact, the only protein with thickening abilities.

 Gelatin is used as an additive in food products such as ice cream, yogurt, and desserts.
-It also has many other uses including medical applications.
+It also has many other uses, including medical applications.

 Gelatin is used in many savory recipes and desserts.
 It can be the star of your dish, giving it a specific texture and consistency.
+Gelatin is often used to thicken sauces.

 That’s why it’s important to use exactly the amount of gelatin that recipes call for.
 And because we most likely reach for a gelatin packet, you’re probably wondering, “How much gelatin is in a packet?”
 We’ll be answering this question in detail in this post.